 |Bodum French Press||$$||Homestyle Brewing|

-- HIGH PRESSURE PUMP - Up to 15 bar high-pressure pump allows for a barista-style result, unlocking the delicate flavor and premium aromas of coffee capsule during the brewing process and creating an incomparably dense and unctuous crema.
+- 15 Bar High-Pressure Pump - unlocking the delicate flavor and premium aromas of coffee capsule during the brewing process and creating an incomparably dense and unctuous crema.

 If there’s one class of coffee drinkers that have legitimately been left without high-quality brewing while camping, it’s espresso fanatics.
 The espresso is an intricate method usually made on massive machines.
 That means it’s nearly impossible to bring it to the camping experience.